Chapter 16: Alpha

-The president sighed and shook his head in a regretful manner.
+The president sighed and regretfully shook his head.
 “I grow weary of your deplorable words,” he said, pulling out his phone and pressing a button.
-“I’m quite busy at the moment, what with a company, a military AND a city to run, so unfortunately, I must take my leave.”
+“I’m quite busy at the moment, what with a company, a military AND a city to run, so, unfortunately, I must take my leave.”

 Bark pointed his Gun-Arm at Gerald.
 “You stay your bald, old, moustached ass right here!” he yelled.
 “I ain’t done with you yet!”

 “Oh?” the president said, the aforementioned moustache curling upwards into a smile.
 “Well, I’m so sorry about that.
 As an apology for my abrupt departure, I have arranged a playmate for all of you.”
 He then snapped his fingers on his left hand.